ElSayed-Fathi/ElectronicsRetailDWH/README.md

 │
 ├── 1.
 Sourece Data /                   # Raw datasets used for the project
 │
 ├── 2.
-EtL Pipline /                    # Alteryx Workflow And Containers
+ETL Pipline /                    # Alteryx Workflow And Containers
 │   ├── Alteryx Worflow /               # data from staging layer to DWH_Autosave.yxmd
 │   ├── Containters                     # Containers For each pipline to move data │   ├── WorkFlow.png                    # The Full WorkFolw For The Project